leangjia/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

    The weight of each vertex does not affect the behavior of the modifier, the method only takes into account vertices with weight greater than 0.

+   Invert ``<->``
+      Inverts the influence of the selected vertex group, meaning that the group now represents vertices that will not be deformed by the modifier.

+      The setting reverses the weight values of the group.

 Bind
    The *Bind* button is what tells the *Laplacian Deform* modifier to actually capture the geometry details of the object, so that altering the anchor vertices actually alters the shape of the deformed object.